mattbriggs/azs-modular-poc/python/data/preparse.md

 - Applicable: This issue applies to the 2002 release.
 - Cause: There is a portal bug that prevents VMSS creation with the Standard_DS2_v2 VM size.
 Creating one will error out with: "{"code":"DeploymentFailed","message":"At least one resource deployment operation failed.
 Please list deployment operations for details.
 Please see https://aka.ms/arm-debug for usage details.","details":[{"code":"BadRequest","message":"{\r\n \"error\": {\r\n \"code\": \"NetworkProfileValidationError\",\r\n \"message\": \"Virtual Machine size Standard_DS2_v2 is not in the allowed list of VM sizes for accelerated networking to be enabled on the VM at index 0 for VM Scale Set /subscriptions/x/resourceGroups/RGVMSS/providers/Microsoft.Compute/virtualMachineScaleSets/vmss.
 Allowed sizes: .\"\r\n }\r\n}"}]}"
-Remediation: Create a VMSS with PowerShell or a resource manager template.
+- Remediation: Create a VMSS with PowerShell or a resource manager template.
+- Occurrence: Common

 ### VM overview blade does not show correct computer name

 - Applicable: This issue applies to all releases.
 - Cause: When viewing details of a VM in the overview blade, the computer name shows as **(not available)**.
 This is by design for VMs created from specialized disks/disk snapshots.
 - Remediation: View the **Properties** blade under **Settings**.
+- Occurrence: NA

 ### NVv4 VM size on portal

 - Applicable: This issue applies to 2002 and later.
 - Cause: When going through the VM creation experience, you will see the VM size: NV4as_v4.
 Customers who have the hardware required for the AMD Mi25-based Azure Stack Hub GPU preview are able to have a successful VM deployment.
 All other customers will have a failed VM deployment with this VM size.
 - Remediation: By design in preparation for the Azure Stack Hub GPU preview.
+- Occurrence: NA

 ### VM boot diagnostics 1